 What is CRO?

 Conversion rate optimization (CRO) is an important part of online marketing strategies.
-In an environment that offers so many choices and distractions, CRO is the science and art of capturing the visitors’ attention and leading them closer to a desired goal.
+In an environment that offers so many choices and distractions, CRO is the science and art of capturing the visitors’ attention and leading them closer to the desired goal.
 It’s a marketing strategy, created with the purpose of maximizing revenue, but it’s also a strategy that improves the user experience.
 As an effect, websites become more effective, delivering the exact information they are supposed to, while visitors navigate faster and easier.
 A page is considered well optimized when a high percentage of visitors “convert” into customers or subscribers.